-What program logically should follow that of smallpox eradication?
-Many have proposed that another disease should be targeted for eradication and another global campaign launched.
-In my opinion, there is no other disease which possesses so many characteristics favorable to an eradication effort or for which we now have available, effective, simple and inexpensive measures for prevention or treatment.
-Although smallpox eradication may now seem to have been comparatively straightforward, I recall well innumerable instances in which the program balanced on a knife edge between success and disaster, decided by such as an unexpected change in government, a cessation of hostilities or an heroic exhibition of dedication, courage and leadership by WHO and national staff.
+been comparatively straightforward, I recall well innumerable instances in which the program balanced on a knife edge between success and disaster, decided by such events as an unexpected change in government, a cessation of hostilities or a heroic exhibition of dedication, courage, and leadership by WHO and national staff.
 There were a multitude of miraculous and timely events and to relate them all would require a book.
 Even with these, eradication just barely succeeded.

 The program does illustrate, however, how inexpensive and effective a program in prevention can be, especially one based on a vaccine which confers durable immunity.
 For developing countries, prevention based on immunization is especially applicable.
 WHO's new Expanded Programme of Immunization is a direct outgrowth of the Smallpox Eradication Campaign.
-Its objective is to protect the 100 million newborns each year against six diseases - poliomyelitis, measles, diphtheria, whooping cough, tetanus and tuberculosis.
+Its objective is to protect the 100 million newborns each year against six diseases-poliomyelitis, measles, diphtheria, whooping cough, tetanus and tuberculosis.
 The cost is estimated to be less than \$3 per child.
-Already, voluntary contributions in support of the program exceed \$25 million per year, a sum more than three times greater than was contributed annually for smallpox eradication.
-This is still a modest sum of money but it is, at the same time, a vote of confidence in WHO and in its ability to develop, coordinate and execute a global program.

 International collaboration and effective national management of programs were principal ingredients in the success of the campaign.
-The Expanded Immunization Program demands yet more but these are the same ingredients which are so essential and so fundamental to programs of family planning, sanitation and the control of other diseases in the developing world.
+The Expanded Immunization Program demands yet more but these are the same ingredients which are so essential and so fundamental to programs of family planning, sanitation, and the control of other diseases in the developing world.

 More than 700 international staff from 69 countries served in the field during the smallpox program.
 More than 150,000 national staff were also engaged.
 It is they who are now providing a new impetus to an international commitment to better health for peoples throughout the world.
-It is they whom the Lasker Foundation honored by a Special Award which was given with this citation:
+It is they whom the Lasker Foundation honored by a special award which was given with this citation:

-"We salute this historic milestone as one of the most brilliant accomplishments in medical history.
-We hope that it will provide an example of how, with coordinated international effort many of the other health problems that afflict mankind can be successfully attacked."
+We salute this historic milestone as one of the most brilliant accomplishments in medical history.
+We hope that it will provide an example of how, with coordinated international effort many of the other health problems that afflict mankind can be successfully attacked.